ronyb/jsystem-perfecto-repo/README.md

 `getHost` - returns the the current Perfeco cloud host, as was configured in the `perfecto.properties` file<br>

 ###How to build and deploy
 This is a Maven project.
 To build it, run the following command line: `mvn clean install` from the project root directory.
-After a successful build, all artifacts will be found insdie the `target` directory at the project's root.
+After a successful build, all artifacts will be found inside the `target` directory at the project's root.

 The important artifacts are:
 * `perfecto-mobile-browser-<version>.jar`